brianSalk/blast_practice_data/README.md

 ```
 Expect = 2e-95
 ```
 The Expected value (AKA evalue) is the number of times we would expect to get a match this good by chance.
 Lower evalues indicate better matches.
-Our evalue for this alignment is 2e-95, which is very close to 0.
+Our evalue for this alignment is 2e-95, which is very close to 0, meaning the match is almost certainly not just a coincidence.
 ```
 Identities = 218/235 (93%)
 ```